soranoo/TradingView-Free-Webhook-Alerts/README.md

 ## :anchor: Requirements
 * Python 3.6 or latest (*Developed in Python 3.8.1)
-* An IMAP available email account (eg.Hotmail, Outlook, etc.)
+* An IMAP available email account (eg.Hotmail, Outlook, Gmail, etc.)
-  * Hotmail have be tested and works well
+  * Hotmail&Gmail have be tested and works well.
 * A TradingView account

 ## :space_invader: Getting Started